bifurcationkit/BifurcationKit.jl/docs/src/tutorialsCGL.md

 ## Codim 2 Hopf continuation

 Having detected 2 hopf bifurcation points, we now continue them in the plane $(\gamma, r)$.
 To speed things up, we need an analytical version of the second derivative which works on complex inputs.
-This is not readily supported by `ForwardDiff.jl` but the package `BifurcationKit.jl` provides a way to by pass this difficulty:
+This is not readily supported by `ForwardDiff.jl` but the package `BifurcationKit.jl` provides a way to bypass this difficulty:

 ```julia
 d2Fc =(x,p,dx1,dx2) -> BK.BilinearMap((_dx1, _dx2) -> d2Fcgl(x,p,_dx1,_dx2))(dx1,dx2)
 ```

-Before, we start the codim 2 continuation, we tell `BifurcationKit.jl` to use the spectral information `startWithEigen = true` because the left eigenvector of the Jacobian is simply not the conjugate of the right one.
+Before we start the codim 2 continuation, we tell `BifurcationKit.jl` to use the spectral information `startWithEigen = true` because the left eigenvector of the Jacobian is simply not the conjugate of the right one.

 ```julia
 # we perform Hopf continuation of the first Hopf point in br